likhitha-s/likhitha-s/README.md

 My work sits at the intersection of engineering and business.
 I coordinate enterprise systems, build the analytics layer behind decisions, and translate ambiguous requirements into structured, engineering-ready plans.
 Background spans manufacturing execution systems, operations research modeling, product requirements documentation, and enterprise risk and governance frameworks.

-## Currently

-Documenting graduate coursework and capstone projects in this GitHub, covering optimization modeling, financial and NPV analysis, product requirements, and enterprise risk assessment.
-Also volunteering as a Program Manager with Saayam For All, supporting the Gen AI team.

 ## Technical Toolkit

 ![SQL](https://img.shields.io/badge/SQL-000000?style=flat&logo=mysql&logoColor=white)